-- No excessive makeup or jewelry is allowed. - Students with pierced ears may wear studs or small hoop earrings. - Rings should be small without sharp edges or loose parts. - Necklaces should not be visible. - Except for tasteful natural color highlights, students are not allowed to dye their hair. - No visible body piercings or tattoos. - Non-regulation outerwear may not be worn in school; it should be kept in lockers.
+- No excessive makeup or jewelry is allowed. - Students with pierced ears may wear study or small hoop earrings. - Rings should be small without sharp edges or loose parts. - No visible body piercings or tattoos. - Outerwear may not be worn in school; it should be kept in lockers.